 Findable means that beside the on-site search engine,

-you can also use a public search engine to run queries with advanced operators against the dataset like so:
+you can also use a public search engine to run queries against the dataset like so:

 Accessible, because it conforms to AAA level with WCAG 2.0 guidelines and therefore is optimised to work well for blind and other disabled users.